Work

 • If you work for a company with more than 50 employees, ask for information on the Family Medical Leave Act (FMLA).

 • Consider your job as an opportunity to take a short break from caregiving.
-A recent study showed that working family caregivers do better than non-working caregivers.
+Studies have shown that working family caregivers do better than non-working caregivers.

 What is the Family Medical Leave Act (FMLA)?